-This is a partial list of publications by our engineering staff.
-The following are on the topic of Weld Applications.
+This is a partial list of publications on the topic of Welding & other Topics – written by Bill, Sr. and others.

 (PDF) “Weld Defects and Failures: Quantifying Fitness For Service – How Finite Element Mathematical Simulations can Mitigate Risk, Cut Costs and Improve Overall Safety”